hallettmiket/hallettmiket.github.io/ethos/_posts/2020-02-20-lab-policy-version-1.0.md

 <li>We are a team that works towards scientific goals;
 </li>
 <li>We believe in peer review and the value of public discourse.</li>
-<li>We believe in open science where data, software, results and analyses are immediately publicly available; </li>
+<li>We believe in open science where data, software, results and analyses are  publicly available in a timely manner; </li>
 <li>
 We believe that open access isn't just information, but also extends to biotechnologies, assays, reagents, and other items - anything that is needed to explore and further science.
 </li>